 Lauren lives in Cameron Park with her husband of 2 years, Matt Willis.
 The couple are avid soccer players--they have both played since childhood--and they play together now on a co-ed adult team.
 They also have a goal of eventually traveling to every state in America, and Lauren collects t-shirts from every state they visit.

 Cassie Martin teaches drawing and our 8-12-year-old and teen fine arts classes.
 With her low-key manner and dry wit, she is a natural with the older age group.

 She has loved art since she was young, and rediscovered her love of animals during a college zoology class.
 She often combines the two in art projects for her classes here—bringing in her cat as a live model; sculpting or drawing birds, reptiles, fish and all kinds of mammals; going outside to sketch, either on our property or further afield.

 Anna Minard teaches 5-7-year-old fine arts, workshops and birthday parties.
-She attends Vista del Lago High School in Folsom, and--like her friend since babyhood, Miss Hadley--has been an art center student since she was little.
-She too is in the Teen Fine Arts class on Thursday evenings, which she attends with her younger sister, Melissa, who recently began working for the Center as an assistant..
+She recently graduated from Vista del Lago High School in Folsom, and--like her friend since babyhood, Miss Hadley--has been an art center student since she was little.
+She was in our Teen Fine Arts class up until a few months ago, when classes at Folsom Lake Community College conflicted.

-Anna has taken art classes at her high school as well, where she is also a music student and has just been accepted to CME, an elite advanced guitar performance group.
-She is on the Vista swim team too.
+Anna took art classes at her high school as well, where she was also a music student and a member of CME, an elite advanced guitar performance group.
+She was on the Vista swim team too.